Seirdy/clogstats/README.md

                         start analyzing messages from DURATION hours ago -n NUM, --num NUM     limit output to the top NUM channels -m MIN_ACTIVITY, --min-activity MIN_ACTIVITY
-                        limit output to channels with at least this many messages.
+                        limit output to channels with at least MIN_ACTIVITY messages.
-  --max-topwords MAX_TOPWORDS
+  --min-nicks MIN_NICKS
-                        limit topwords to this many nicks
+                        limit output to channels with at least MIN_NICKS nicks --max-topwords MAX_TOPWORDS
+                        show the nicks and message counts for the MAX_TOPWORDS most active nicks --sort-by {msgs,nicks}
+                        key to sort channels by --exclude-channels [EXCLUDE_CHANNELS [EXCLUDE_CHANNELS ...]]
+                        list of channels to exclude. format: "network.#channel"
 ```

 Example